Inside the ArchiCAD environment PhotoRendering Settings dialog is the common place of the render parameters.

 Page:ArchiCAD plugin - Referenced MXS Manager (Maxwell Render V2 Documentation)

-Page:ArchiCAD plugin - Animation (Maxwell Render V3 documentation)
+Page:ArchiCAD plugin - User Interface (Maxwell Render V3 Documentation)

-Page:ArchiCAD plugin - Installation (Maxwell Render V3 documentation)
+Page:ArchiCAD plugin - Maxwell Palette (Maxwell Render V3 Documentation)